On S-Finite Measures and Kernels: Product Measures and Extension of Measure

 \section{Product Measures and Extension of Measure}

 As we shall see, however, s-finite kernels satisfy a limited Fubini theorem (proved by Staton) in the sense that $\mu\otimes^l\nu=\mu\otimes^r\nu$ if both sides are defined.
-We add to that the observation that we might not have $\mu\otimes^l\nu=\mu\boxtimes\nu$, however (hence, limited Fubini).
+We add the observation that $\mu\otimes^l\nu$ need not equal $\mu\boxtimes\nu$ (hence the qualification ``limited'').

 The classical proof of the Fubini theorem for $\sigma$-finite measures relies on the uniqueness of the Carath\'eodory extension \citep{schilling2017measures}.
-We note that Carath\'eodory extensions for s-finite measures might not be unique.
+We note that Carath\'eodory extensions for s-finite measures need not be unique.